Nepenthes muluensis

 Nepenthes muluensis /nᵻˈpɛnθiːz ˌmʊluˈɛnsɪs/, or the Mulu pitcher-plant, is a tropical pitcher plant endemic to Borneo.
-It grows in highland habitats at elevations of 1700 to 2400 m above sea level.
+It grows in highland habitats at elevations of 1,700 to 2,400 m above sea level.

 Botanical history

 Nepenthes muluensis was first collected by botanist Mitsuru Hotta on March 18, 1964, on Mardi between the third and fourth camps on the western ridge of Mount Mulu, Sarawak.

 The holotype, M.Hotta 14791d, is deposited at the Botany Department of Kyoto University (KYO).
 Hotta described the species in 1966, naming it after Mount Mulu, to which it was thought to be endemic.
 The description did not cover the lower pitchers of this species, which were unknown at the time.
-Nepenthes muluensis was the first Nepenthes species to be described in 26 years (after N. densiflora in 1940) and the first since the end of World War II.
+It was the first Nepenthes species to be described in 26 years (after N. densiflora in 1940) and the first since the end of World War II.
 At this time the genus was experiencing a revival in global interest, thanks largely to the work of Shigeo Kurata.

 Nepenthes muluensis has been misidentified at least once in the literature; Bertram Evelyn Smythies identified specimens of N. muluensis as belonging to N. gracillima, a species endemic to Peninsular Malaysia.

 This misidentification was published in 1965 in the proceedings of the UNESCO Humid Tropics Symposium, which was held in Kuching two years earlier.